-Reading through a list of skincare ingredients is like reliving a chemistry exam in high school.
-And even though balancing equations can be fun, we'd rather not do it during our skincare routine.
-That said, we're always hungry for more information about what we're putting on our skin.
-Besides, there's nothing wrong with taking health precautions and making sure we're spending our money wisely on effective products.
+Reading through a list of skincare ingredients can be like reliving a high school chemistry exam.
+And while balancing equations can be fun, we'd rather not work so hard during our skincare routine.
+That said, we're always hungry for more information about what we're putting on our skin and making sure we're spending our money wisely on effective products.

 The next best thing you can use?
 Retinoid.
 Levin says, "Of all the retinoids available, tretinoin still remains the most studied and proven for its anti-aging properties."
-If you aren't familiar with tretinoin, know that it's a retinoid derived from vitamin A. To learn more about the differences between tretinoin and retinoids (and why they've become so popular), keep reading.
+If you aren't familiar with tretinoin, it's a retinoid derived from vitamin A. Keep reading to learn more about the differences between tretinoin and other retinoids–and what they can do for you.

-Tretinoin is "the most studied retinoid for the treatment of aging of the wrinkles," Levin tells us.
-"Retinoids have been long studied, and since the 1980s, it has been proven to improve the appearance of wrinkles, diminish brown spots, and even out discoloration in the skin," she says.
-Diving into the nitty-gritty cellular level, Levin explains that "tretinoin works by increasing collagen formation, decreasing the breakdown of collagen, and normalizing cell turnover."
+Levin says retinoid studies started in the 1980s and it's proven to diminish the appearance of wrinkles, fade brown spots and help even out skin tone.
+On the nitty-gritty cellular level, Levin explains that "tretinoin works by increasing collagen formation, decreasing the breakdown of collagen, and normalizing cell turnover."

 "Since tretinoin promotes skin-cell turnover, retinoids such as tretinoin are the absolute backbone of an acne treatment—whether it's for treating blackheads, whiteheads, mild, moderate, or severe acne," says Levin.
-"Retinoids are the foundation of treating acne since they unclog pores. … Third-generation retinoids such as Differin or Adapalene also have anti-inflammatory activity," she continues.
+"Retinoids ... unclog pores."
+She said newer third-generation retinoids such as Differin or Adapalene also have anti-inflammatory properties.

 "For some—especially those with sensitive skin or skin conditions such as rosacea—a prescription-strength retinoid may be too irritating, and an over-the-counter retinol can be a great alternative," she says.
-Of course, a non-prescription retinol might not deliver results as quickly, but it can definitely improve discoloration and fine lines, according to Levin.
+A non-prescription retinol might not deliver results as quickly, but it can definitely improve discoloration and fine lines, according to Levin.
 Plus, you won't have to go to your dermatologist to get it.

 If you do choose to use a prescription retinoid cream, Levin recommends using it in conjunction with a gentle cleanser and your usual moisturizer.
 She also advises avoiding products that contain salicylic acid, glycolic acid, and benzoyl peroxide if using a retinoid.
 And if you've got particularly sensitive skin, it might be beneficial for you to start off using a pea-size amount every other night to ease yourself into the treatment.